 If your eyes are glassy, you’re likely a stoner.
 But if they’re super clear, that means you just used Visine, which is a sure sign of a pothead.

-If you’re on I-95, I-75, the 401, Highway 1, I-5, I-405, I-80 and numerous other major interstates and even tiny roads, especially ones that travel through fully legalized states like Colorado to prohibition states, cops say those are “known cannabis smuggling routes” and hover like vultures, waiting to swoop down on the unsuspecting weedhead.
+If you’re on I-95, I-75, the 401, California’s Highway 1, I-5, I-405, I-80 and numerous other major interstates and even tiny roads, especially road that travel through fully legalized states like Colorado to prohibition states, cops say those are “known cannabis smuggling routes” and hover like vultures, waiting to swoop down on the unsuspecting weedhead.

 The point I’m making is that just like black people in America have very good reason to be nervous every time they see a police officer, it used to be like that all the time everywhere for the cannabis community.
 And if you happened to be a member of the cannabis community and black or Hispanic, you were even more at risk of police profiling, harassment and violence.